miguelbalboa/rfid/README.rst

   #.
 Communication with mobile phones is not supported.
   #.
 Peer to peer communication is not supported.

+* **I can only read the card UID.**

+  #.
+Maybe the `AccessBits` have been accidentally set and now an unknown password is set.
+This can not be reverted.
+  #.
+Probably the card is encrypted.
+Especially official cards like public transport, university or library cards.
+There is *no* way to get access with this library.

 * **I need more features.**